andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/00-norway_bound.md

 I ran into Zach yesterday while he was out walking his dog.
 I ran into him today en route to a week in NYC with friends before his cousin's wedding in Boston.
-He lived in New York for 7 years before succumbing to the green throated call of the Northern Carolina timberland.
+He lived in New York for 7 years before succumbing to the sylvan call of the Northern Carolina timberland.

 "I guess it's your lucky day, where are you headed?"